ihatesudo/stoplight.io/netlify/subpages/api-modeling-tools-stoplight.md

 ## The API Modeling and Design Process

-The API modeling process begins with tasks similar to requirement gathering and user story creation.
+The API modeling process begins with goals similar to requirements gathering and user story creation.
 Identify who will interact with your API, what they will do and what they want to achieve, and the specific steps they will take.
 Based on that information, you can outline your API methods and endpoints and validate the API with test scenarios.

 The API model forms the basis of the API design process.
 Knowing your users’ goals and actions, you can make informed decisions about the structure of your API, including resource grouping and relationships.
 You can also design documentation for key use cases, and even feed this information into marketing materials, ensuring you reach potential users.